communicaretools/interview2016/README.md

 All components are realized in docker containers, meaning that to get started, all you have to do is this:

 ```
+$ docker-compose run --rm api npm install
+$ docker-compose run --rm client npm install
 $ docker-compose up -d
 ```

 Then point your browser to `localhost:8100` for a GUI, or `curl` you way around `localhost:3000/api` to explore the api.
+The two first commands are not required after the first initialization.

 For the rest of this guide, `docker-compose` will be abbreviated as `dc`; if you're on bash, executing `alias dc=docker-compose` will give you the same convenience (stick it in `.bashrc` for persistent joy).